-IBIZA - CALA d'HORT - ES BOLDADO - POST 2
+IBIZA - SANT JOSEP - CALA d'HORT - ES VEDRÀ - ES BOLDADO - POST 2

-We returned to another favourite restaurant on our mid-March trip to Ibiza, Es Boldado.
-When driving from Sant Josep to Cala d'Hort, take the last right turn to Cala Truja; after about 3 km, you will see the sign for Es Boldado on your left.
-Turn on this road and drive down the dusty Camino (dirt track) for about 1.5km.
-You will see the best view of Ibiza.
-This is the restaurant for you if you want a view.
+We visited one of our favourite restaurants, Es Boldado, during our mid-March trip to Ibiza.
+To get there from Sant Josep to Cala d’Hort, take the last right turn toward Cala Truja.
+After about 3 kilometres, you’ll see the sign for Es Boldado on the left.
+Turn onto this road and drive down the dusty Camino (dirt track) for approximately 1.5 kilometres.
+You will be treated to the best view of Ibiza.
+If you’re looking for a restaurant with a stunning view, this is the place for you.

-So we were advised to sit outside as the sun came out.
+So, we were advised to sit outside as the sun would be coming out shortly.

 To start, we had the usual pan con alioli y aceitunas, followed by,